Why HIIT is GREAT for Busy Moms

 Trust me, you can do it.

-So why are these workouts so key for busy moms?
-Or even busy people?
+Why are HIIT workouts so key for busy moms?

 Most HIIT workouts do not require much (if any) equipment.
 You can do a complete, and thorough, workout using just your body weight!